“Give me a Bible and a machete, and I’m gonna go save some souls!”

 Tribal missionary in Brazil or web programmer at the mission’s home office in Florida?

-Everyone he consulted recommended he take the role of web developer at NTM USA’s home office.
+Everyone he consulted recommended he take the role of web developer at Ethnos360 USA’s home office.
 Then he asked Lisa Kappeler.

 Bible translator to the Uriay people of Papua New Guinea, Lisa was part of a full church planting team.
 But for various reasons the team had dwindled down to just her.